- What Is Community-Engaged Learning?

 - Students must secure a faculty member to sponsor the academic credit.
 This faculty member will be responsible for assigning the academic component of the work.
 Students can do community-engaged learning under any department or program in which they have taken or are taking a course, provided the faculty sponsor is a member of the department or program.
 All normal department rules apply.

 - The placement should be coordinated with academic work assigned by the faculty sponsor.
-This might include a paper, a journal, assigned readings, and/or periodic oral reports.
+This might include a paper, a journal, assigned readings, and periodic conferences.

 - Registration for community-engaged learning requires a Preregistration or Add Form from the Registrar’s Office, signed by both the academic (major or pre-major) adviser and the faculty sponsor.
-If the academic adviser is also functioning as the faculty sponsor, s/he should sign the form in both places.
-Community-engaged learning can be taken for ½ credit or a full credit, but most field work during the academic year is for ½ credit.
+If the academic adviser is also functioning as the faculty sponsor, s/he/they should sign the form in both places.
+Community-engaged learning can be taken for ½ credit or a full credit, but most CEL during the academic year is for ½ credit.

 - When all of the required signatures have been secured, the director of community-engaged learning will provide the final signature so the form can be submitted to the Registrar's Office.